jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 While he works, I learn some more English words.

 The second week, a new machine—a water pump.
 What is a water pump?
 The farmer needs pipes laid to carry water up the slope.
 While the men argue over the route, I see my husband kneel.
-He looks at the pump, uses wrenches and screwdrivers takes some components apart, looks at them, and then reassembles the pump easily.
+He looks at the pump, uses wrenches and screwdrivers, takes some components apart, looks at them, and then reassembles the pump easily.

 "You.
 Take the pipe team," the farmer says.